This article explains what happens with your subscription in case your card stops working and we are not able to successfully charge it.

 What happens if you cancel your subscription

-It depends on whether you have made downloads during the unpaid subscription period.
+It depends on whether you have used your credits during the unpaid subscription period.

-If you cancel when you have made no downloads, the new credits will be removed from your account and we will not bill you for the unpaid month.
-For example, if you were on the Pro Starter plan and have not used any of the 50 downloads, they will be removed from your account when you cancel.
-For Pro Unlimited, if you have made no downloads and you cancel, you won't be charged for the outstanding payment.
+If you cancel when you have not used any credits, the new credits will be removed from your account and we will not bill you for the unpaid month.
+For example, if you were on the Pro Standard plan and have not used any of the 50 credits, they will be removed from your account when you cancel.

-If you cancel after you have made downloads, you will still need to pay for the unpaid period that you have used.
+If you cancel after you have used some credits, you will still need to pay for the unpaid period that you have used.
 We will continue trying to bill your card during one month for the price of the unpaid period.